retrogrand/LogosOS/README.md

 ## Section 2: The Relational Frame of Cognition

-At the heart of Logos OS lies a claim about how meaning is made.
+At the heart of LogosOS lies a claim about how meaning is made.
 We follow thinkers like **Luciano Floridi** and **Katherine Hayles** in viewing cognition not as a purely internal process, but as something **distributed, situated, and entangled**.

 Meaning emerges from the integration of: